 Small Business Owner

 Asm.
-Carlos Villapudua has taken at least $26,800 from the Agriculture sector since he was elected to the legislature.
-That represents 17% of his total campaign contributions.
+Carlos Villapudua has taken at least $216,000 from the Labor sector since he was elected to the legislature.
+That represents 10% of his total campaign contributions.

 more on justice

 California spends more than $15 billion a year on its prison system.
 Now, with the number of people behind bars plummeting, the Newsom administration is moving to shut down more institutions.

 Gov. Gavin Newsom, a longtime death penalty opponent, has announced a moratorium on executions in California.
 His move over-rides a decision the state’s voters made in 2016 to maintain capital punishment.